thng4165/Drug-Repurposing/README.md

 ### Datasets

+We provide here separate mat data files for methods implemented in Matlab, and RData files for methods implemented in R.

+Datasets include 6 public datasets and 2 curated datasets.

 Six public datasets were downloaded from https://zenodo.org/records/8357512.
 Additional information is also available at this link.

-We provide here separate Matlab data files for methods implemented in Matlab, and R data files for methods implemented in R.

-Datasets include 6 public datasets and 2 curated datasets.

-### Datail of curated datasets
+Details of two curated datasets are provided in the CuratedDataset folder.

 ## Evaluation Results